Baby boomers: Date range and definitions

-United States birth rate (births per 1,000 population per year): The segment for the years 1946 to 1964 is highlighted in red, with birth rates peaking in 1949, dropping steadily around 1958, and reaching prewar Depression-era levels in 1965.

-An uptick occurred in birthrates between the late 1940s and early 1960s when the economy was doing well.
+The baby boom birth years from the mid 1940s through the mid 1960s extended an early-1940s increase in live births following lows in the Great Depression.

-A significant degree of consensus exists around the date range of the baby boomer cohort, with the generation considered to cover those born from 1946 to 1964 by various organizations such as the Merriam-Webster Online Dictionary, Pew Research Center, U.S. Bureau of Labor Statistics, Federal Reserve Board, Australian Bureau of Statistics, Gallup, YouGov and Australia's Social Research Center.
-The United States Census Bureau defines baby boomers as "individuals born in the United States between mid-1946 and mid-1964".
-Landon Jones, in his book Great Expectations: America and the Baby Boom Generation (1980), defined the span of the baby-boom generation as extending from 1946 through 1964.
+A significant degree of consensus exists around the date range of the baby boomer cohort, with the generation considered to cover those born from 1946 to 1964 by organizations including the Merriam-Webster Online Dictionary, Pew Research Center, U.S. Bureau of Labor Statistics, Federal Reserve Board, Australian Bureau of Statistics, Gallup, YouGov, Australia's Social Research Center, and the United States Census Bureau, as well as Landon Jones in his 1980 book Great Expectations: America and the Baby Boom Generation.

-Others have delimited the baby boom period differently.
-Authors William Strauss and Neil Howe, in their 1991 book Generations, define the social generation of boomers as that cohort born from 1943 to 1960, who were too young to have any personal memory of World War II, but old enough to remember the postwar American High before John F. Kennedy's assassination.
+Among those who have delimited the baby boom period differently, authors William Strauss and Neil Howe, in their 1991 book Generations, define the generation as those born from 1943 to 1960, who were too young to have any personal memory of World War II but old enough to remember the postwar American High before John F. Kennedy's assassination.